 There is no right or wrong answer to what brings you a sense of safety.
 You may also notice you change your preferences overtime as your practice continues to grow.

 Yoga offers many techniques to establish safety and to return to the present.
-Here are a few examples of different techniques you’ll come across in a trauma-informed yoga practice:
+Here are a few examples of different techniques you might explore in a trauma-informed yoga practice:

 - Meditations